annabehling/functional_enrichment/README.md

 peide_topgo <- all_enriched(int_genes[[4]], sub_gene2go)
 ```

-We can then run the above analyses on all six of our representative hybrid species (the following example outputs of which are all available in `example_files/topGO_output`).
+You can then run the above analyses on all six of the representative hybrid species (the following example outputs of which are all available in `example_files/topGO_output`).
 * `allo_a_hebi_topgo.txt` : allopolyploid animals HEBi
 * `allo_a_hebl_topgo.txt` : allopolyploid animals HEBl
 * `allo_a_her_topgo.txt` : allopolyploid animals HER